biancamika/digital-garden/content/notes/2. Literature Notes/The Sociology of Business - Literature Notes.md

 ---
-title: The Sociology of Business - Literature Notes
+title: "The Sociology of Business - Literature Notes"
 ---
 ## Notes
 See [[The Sociology of Business - Newsletter]]